Jay0494/Hospital-appointments-Insights-/README.md

 4. **Ongoing Performance Monitoring**:
    - Implement quarterly reviews of the appointment system's performance to assess the impact of changes on patient wait times and overall efficiency.
 Use patient feedback to continually refine the process.

-By addressing these areas, the hospital can enhance its service delivery, reduce patient wait times, and provide a more efficient, patient-friendly appointment scheduling experience.